luisDVA/Caviomorph-Ecomorphology-Resources/README.md

 Comma-separated text files with aggregate data from all studies, the reference taxonomy used throughout the analyses, and the data used to standardize and geocode the collections housing caviomorph specimens.
-These files are used by the RMarkdown reporting scripts.

 | File                       | Description                                                                                         |
 | -------------------------- | --------------------------------------------------------------------------------------------------- |